gasparka/thesis/docs/4_conversion.rst

 sequential OOP Python code easily map to VHDL.
 Even so, converting Python syntax to VHDL poses some problems.

 The biggest challenge in conversion from Python to VHDL is types, namely Python does not have them, while VHDL has.
-Conversion process must find all the types for Python variables, the process of this is described in :numref:`pyvhdl_types`.
+Conversion process must find all the types for Python variables, the process of this is described in.

 After the types are all known, the design can be converted from Python to VHDL syntax.
 This requires some way of traversing the Python source code and applying VHDL rated transforms.